-Scenario Two - Emphasize fuels treatments to create fire-adapted communities.
-This scenario places greater emphasis on fuels treatments within the WUI and areas identified in CWPPs and similar plans.

-Scenario Three - Emphasize the creation of fire-adapted communities through collaboration and self-sufficiency.
-This scenario places greater emphasis on assisting private citizens, landowners, and land managers to increase collaborative efforts and take action to protect their values at risk.
+- Scenario Two Emphasize fuel treatments to create fire-adapted communities.
+This scenario places greater emphasis on fuels treatments within the WUI and areas identified in CWPPs and similar plans. - Scenario Three Emphasize the creation of fire-adapted communities through collaboration and self-sufficiency.
+This scenario places greater emphasis on assisting private citizens, landowners, and land managers to increase collaborative efforts and take action to protect their values at risk. - Scenario Four Emphasize effectiveness in wildfire response.
+This scenario places greater emphasis on increasing the effectiveness and efficiency of firefighting organizations across all jurisdictions.